 - Avoid direct contact with warts, both from other persons or from other parts of the body.

 - Avoid walking barefoot, except on sandy beaches.

 - Keep your feet clean and dry.

 It is important to note that warts can be very resistant to treatment and have a tendency to reoccur.
 Over-the-counter foot wart treatments are usually ineffective because their use can inadvertently destroy surrounding healthy tissue.
-Please contact the Reston, Manassas and Leesburg Foot and Ankle Centers for help in effectively treating warts.
+Please contact the Reston & Manassas Foot and Ankle Centers for help in effectively treating warts.
 Our doctors are experts in recommending the best treatment for each patient, ranging from prescription ointments or medications and chemical cauterization to, in the most severe cases, laser surgery.